mui/material-ui/docs/pages/blog/2023-toolpad-usage-in-mui.md

 ## 4. Contributor payout

 We have a script to fetch monthly payout data for the contributors of MUI Store.
-Our operations team is responsible for the job but they can't run it and had to ask engineers to run it for them.
-The solution was to quickly import the script into Toolpad and create a UI for it.
-The below video shows the app, the output is a Slack copy that our team shares with our contributors:
+Our operations team is responsible for the task but they can't run the script and had to ask engineers to run it for them.
+The solution was to import the script into Toolpad and create a UI for it.
+The below video shows the app, on choosing the dates, the script runs and the output is a Slack copy that our team shares with our contributors:

   <video controls width="100%" height="auto" style="contain" alt="contributor payout page">
   <source src="/static/blog/2023-toolpad-usage-in-mui/contributor-payout.mp4" type="video/mp4">